OpenPTrack/open_ptrack/README.md

 Please see the [wiki](https://github.com/OpenPTrack/open_ptrack/wiki) for installation instructions.

 OpenPTrack is an open source project launched in 2013 to create a scalable, multi-camera solution for person tracking.
-It enables many people to be tracked over large areas in real time.It is designed for applications in education, arts, and culture.
+It enables many people to be tracked over large areas in real time.
+It is designed both for applications in education, arts, and culture and for service and industrial robotics.

 Our objective is to enable “creative coders” to create body-based interfaces for large groups of people—for classrooms, art projects and beyond.